As an Amazon Associate I earn from qualifying purchases.

 Other things that make it the best gaming chair for fat guys:

 - Lots of adjustments.
-Pretty much every part of this chair is adustable.
+Pretty much every part of this chair is adjustable.
 You can adjust the height (obviously) but also tilt the backrest and the built-in footrest!

-Couple all of those advantages with a great price and a one year warrantly and you have a risk free purchase!
-I won’t lie and say that there aren’t nice chairs on the market, but if you don’t want to pay 2-3x as much as this chair I highly doubt you will do better!
+Couple all of those advantages with a great price and a one-year warranty and you have a risk-free purchase!
+I won’t lie and say that there aren’t nicer chairs on the market, but if you don’t want to pay 2-3x as much as this chair I highly doubt you will do better!

-If you are on a significant budget, you might have to make some concessions when it comes to weight capacity.
-That doesn’t necessarily mean you have to give up comfort and quality.
+If you are on a significant budget, you might have to make some concessions when it comes to comfort and overall quality.
+Unfortunately, for big guys, the weight capacity is not really negotiable if we want a chair to last longer than a few months.

 Some of my favorite features: